Bottle Rocket: Plot

 In Arizona, Dignan "rescues" his friend Anthony from a voluntary psychiatric unit, where he has been staying for self-described exhaustion.
-Dignan has an elaborate escape plan and has developed a 75-year plan that he shows to Anthony.
+Dignan has developed a 75-year plan that he shows to Anthony.
 The plan is to pull off several heists, and then meet up with a Mr. Henry, a landscaper and part-time criminal known to Dignan.

 As a practice heist, the two friends break into Anthony's family's house, stealing specific items from a previously agreed upon list.
-Afterward, critiquing the heist, Dignan reveals that he took a pair of earrings not specified on the list.
-This upsets Anthony, as he had purchased the earrings for his mother as a gift and specifically left them off the list.
+Critiquing the heist, Dignan reveals that he took a pair of earrings not specified on the list.
+This upsets Anthony, as he purchased the earrings for his mother as a gift and specifically left them off the list.
 Anthony visits his little sister at her school and asks her to return the earrings.

 Dignan recruits Bob Mapplethorpe as a getaway driver because he is the only person they know with a car.
 The three of them buy a gun and return to Bob's house to plan their next heist, which will be at a local bookstore.
 The group bickers as Dignan struggles to describe his intricate plan.

-The group steals a small sum of money from the bookstore and go "on the lam", stopping to stay at a motel.
-Anthony meets Inez, one of the motel maids, and the two spark a romance despite their language barrier (Inez speaks little English, and Anthony barely any Spanish).
+The group steals a small sum of money from the bookstore and goes "on the lam," stopping to stay at a motel.
+Anthony meets Inez, one of the motel maids, and the two spark a romance despite a language barrier.

-Bob learns that his marijuana crop back home has been discovered by police, and that his older brother has been arrested.
-He leaves in his car the following day to help his brother, without telling Dignan.
+Bob learns that his marijuana crop at home has been discovered by police, and his older brother has been arrested.
+He leaves to help his brother without telling Dignan.
 Before leaving the motel themselves, Anthony gives Dignan an envelope to give to Inez.
 Dignan delivers it to her while she is cleaning a room, not knowing that the envelope has most of his and Anthony's money inside.
-Inez does not open the envelope and hugs Dignan to say goodbye.
+Inez does not open the envelope.

-As Dignan is leaving, Inez asks an English-speaking male friend of hers to chase after him and tell him that she loves Anthony.
-When he delivers the message he says, "Tell Anthony I love him".
+As Dignan is leaving, Inez asks a male friend of hers to tell him that she loves Anthony.
+When he delivers the message he says, "Tell Anthony I love him."
 Dignan fails to realize he is speaking for Inez and does not deliver the message.